John E. Robson Scholarship for CSB Students of Public Policy

-Scholarship Criteria: Eligible applicants must be current College of Saint Benedict sophomores or juniors majoring or intending to major in Economics, Sociology or Political Science.
-Applicants must have taken at least one course from two of these departments: Economics, Political Science or Sociology.
+Scholarship Criteria: Eligible applicants must be current College of Saint Benedict sophomores or juniors who have a strong and demonstrated interest in public policy and academic excellence.
 Students must have a minimum cumulative GPA of 3.25.
 Scholarship recipients will be selected based on the following:

-Students must submit an application which includes a “Public Policy Proposal” of no more than 1500 words.
-Finalists for the scholarship will be interviewed by the Scholarship Committee.
-For additional information on this scholarship and to receive a copy of the application form, please contact the Political Science Department Office Manager at x2731.
+Students must submit an application which includes a "Public Policy Proposal" of no more than 500 words.
+Finalists for the scholarship may be interviewed by the Robson Scholarship Selection Committee.
+For additional information on this scholarship contact Dr. Matt Lindstrom at 363.3364 or email@example.com.

 Scholarship Amount: The Scholarship Committee will award 2-4 scholarships per year.
 Scholarships will range in value from $2,500 to $5,000.
 The scholarship is for one year.
-Scholarship recipients may re-apply for one additional year (will need to submit a new application form and recommendation letters; a new public policy proposal will not be required).
+Previous recipients of the Robson Scholarship may re-apply for one additional year; but will need to submit a new application form.

 Application Deadline: Applications are typically due at the end of March.
-Contact the Political Science Department Office Manager (x2731) to confirm the application deadline.
+More information, including application forms, can be found here.